laminas/laminas-validator/doc/book/validators/in-array.md

 # InArray Validator

-`Zend\Validator\InArray` allows you to validate if a given value is contained within an array.
+`Laminas\Validator\InArray` allows you to validate if a given value is contained within an array.
 It is also able to validate multidimensional arrays.

 ## Supported options

-The following options are supported for `Zend\Validator\InArray`:
+The following options are supported for `Laminas\Validator\InArray`:

 - `haystack`: Sets the haystack for the validation.  `recursive`: Defines if the
 - validation should be done recursively.
 This option